Skip to main content

 Design Care Delivery Transformation

 This presentation introduces teams to the process of translating prioritized root causes into care transformation interventions by applying a levels, strategies, and modes framework.
 This framework helps identify who is impacted by the care transformation, what strategies to use, and how to implement them.
-It also addresses common implementation barriers such as limited resources, organizational culture, and stakeholder buy-in, and offers practical strategies for navigating them.
+It also addresses common implementation barriers such as limited resources, organizational culture, and stakeholder buy-in; it also offers practical strategies for navigating those barriers.

 Breathe Easy Narratives